This topic describes how to set up a direct data transfer service for a mobile app

 // We recommend that you use OSSAuthCredentialsProvider.
 The token is automatically updated after it expires.

-String stsServer = "App server address such as https://example.com:8080"
+String stsServer = "App server address, such as https://example.com:8080"

 OSSCredentialProvider credentialProvider = new OSSAuthCredentialsProvider(stsServer);

-// Configure the following parameters.
+// Specify the following parameters:

 ClientConfiguration conf = new ClientConfiguration();